zoidz123/zoidz123.github.io/docs/understanding-auction-behavior.md

 1. This auction structure ensures a continuous delivery of order flow:

-    - End of Epoch N-1's Delivery Period == start of Epoch N's Delivery Period
+    - End of `Epoch N-1`'s Delivery Period == start of `Epoch N`'s Delivery Period

 2. Having `Time Factor` and `Notional Factor` ensures market makers have sufficient time to reveal bids, ensuring the winner of next epoch is known in advance:

-    - Epoch N's Bid Period ends 70% into Epoch N-1's Delivery Period
+    - `Epoch N`'s Bid Period ends 70% into `Epoch N-1`'s Delivery Period

 3. Epoch rolls over to next efficiently and deterministically

-    - Epoch N's Delivery Period is based on both `Notional` and a user defined parameter
+    - `Epoch N`'s Delivery Period is based on both `Notional` and a user defined parameter